 - Insert it through the buttonhole and work it through the drawstring channel until it comes out the other end.

-- Make sure your cord tails are long enough to warp around the pouch several times and make a generous bow.
+- Make sure your cord tails are long enough to wrap around the pouch several times and make a generous bow.
 Trim away any excess, then make a small knot at the end of each tail.

 Project Design: Alicia Thommas